shauryajai/Cuda_Audio_FFT/README.md

 This project helps in prallelizing audio processing.
 It plays around with .wav audio files and plots an audio spectrum with the help of cuda FFT library.
-Tje goal of this project is:
+The goal of this project is:

 1. To capture 2-channel stereo, 16 Bits, Little Endian, .wav audio files at a sampling rate of 16000 Hz
 2. Convert that file into single channel mono raw file.